nour-hajallie/TrelloTestAutomation/README.md

 The 'log4net.config' file contains the logging configuration settings.

-By default, the file is configured to log to a file named 'LogReport.txt' in the directory '\bin\Debug\net6.0\Logs'.
+By default, the file is configured to log to a file named 'LogReport_yyyyMMdd.txt' in the directory 'bin\Debug\net6.0\Logs\LogReport.logLogs'.

 To modify the logging configuration, you can modify the 'log4net.config' file directly.